-Students interested in Africa and its Black diasporas should enroll in Introduction to Africana Studies (AFRS 100) in the spring.
-This is a required course for all Africana majors and correlates.
+Students interested in Africa and its Black diasporas within Africa, in the Americas, and the Caribbean should enroll in Introduction to Africana Studies (AFRS 100) in the spring.
+This is a great course for any student interested in exploring questions of power and liberation, and is required for all Africana majors and correlates.
 This course examines such topics as colonialism, slavery, nationalism and transnationalism, civil and human rights, race, gender and sexuality in Africa, the Caribbean and Latin America, and the United States.
-First-year students will be particularly interested in three First-Year Writing Seminars offered in the fall: Martin Luther King, Jr. (AFRS 101), Modern Arabic Literature (AFRS 109), and Mandela: Race, Resistance, and Renaissance in South Africa (AFRS 175).
+First-year students will be particularly interested in three First-Year Writing Seminars offered in the fall: Martin Luther King, Jr. (AFRS 101), Modern Arabic Literature (AFRS 109), and Religion, Community Organizing, and Movements for Civil Rights (AFRS 189).
 For students interested in learning Arabic, we encourage you to take Elementary Arabic (AFRS 106) in the fall and Elementary Arabic (AFRS 107) in the spring.
-Some faculty will allow first-year students to enroll in 200 level (intermediate) courses, but students should speak with the professor for information on the workload and to gain permission to enroll.
+Some faculty will allow first-year students to enroll in 200 level (intermediate) courses in the spring, but students should speak with the professor for information on the workload and to gain permission to enroll.

 For more information on major and correlate requirements, please visit the Africana Studies Program website or email email@example.com.

-Of particular interest to first-year students are the 100-level courses, Introduction to American Studies (American Studies 100), and Introduction to Native American Studies (American Studies 105).
-The topic for American Studies 100 in fall 2017 is “The American Secular: Religion and the Nation-State.”
-Introduction to Native American Studies (American Studies 105) is offered in spring 2018.
+Of particular interest to first-year students are the 100- level courses, Introduction to American Studies (American Studies 100), and Introduction to Native American Studies (American Studies 105).

 Beyond the introductory level, the program offers courses on the rise of U.S. consumer culture, on Native American urban experience, on the WPA photography and literature of the 1930s, on the civil rights movement, on the art and thought of the 1980s, and on emerging forms of journalism.
 Students exploring the major are encouraged to take the required seminar, America in the World (American Studies 250) during their sophomore year.
 Students with questions about the program or its courses should feel free to email the program director, Hua Hsu, at firstname.lastname@example.org, or the program’s administrative assistant, Darcy Gordineer, at email@example.com.

 Anthropologists often integrate perspectives drawn from these subfields into their research, teaching, and professional lives.
-Courses available to first-year students include two First-Year Writing Seminars: Anthropology of Water (Anthropology 170 fall) and The Peopling of the Americas (Anthropology 170 spring) plus Cultural Anthropology (Anthropology 140), which is required of all majors, Archaeology (Anthropology 100), Human Origins (Anthropology 120), and Linguistics and Anthropology (Anthropology 150).
+Courses available to first-year students include three First-Year Writing Seminars: Anthropology of Water (Anthropology 170-01 fall), Language Facts, Language Fictions (Anthropology 170-02 fall) and Bones, Bodies and Forensic Cases (Anthropology 170-51 spring) plus Cultural Anthropology (Anthropology 140), which is required of all majors, Archaeology (Anthropology 100), Human Origins (Anthropology 120), and Linguistics and Anthropology (Anthropology 150).

-First-year students with a strong interest in anthropology or some background in the social sciences might also consider Anthropology 235 Central Asian Prehistory, Anthropology 240 China Now and Anthropology 262 Myth, Ritual and Symbol, offered in the fall.
+First-year students with a strong interest in anthropology or some background in the social sciences might also consider Anthropology 240-01 China Now, or Anthropology 240-02 The Pacific offered in the fall.
 Please email the instructors directly with any questions or for additional information.